 Our Mission: To provide the best of technical skills, professional ethics, and human values in enriching the disciplines of Science, Engineering and Technology for Social development and Nation building.

-SiliconTech is ranked 163 in engineering in the NIRF, 2021, by the Ministry of Human Resource Development, Government of India.
-It is one among the nine institutes from Odisha in the top 200 rank.
+SiliconTech is ranked 161 in engineering in the NIRF, 2022, by the Ministry of Education (MoE), Government of India.
+It is one among the seven institutes from Odisha in the top 200 rank.

 The University Grants Commission (UGC) granted SiliconTech autonomous status for ten years from the 2018-2019 academic year.
 Both SiliconTech and Silicon West are affiliated to Biju Patnaik University of Technology (BPUT), recognized by the Government of Odisha and approved by AICTE, Government of India.

 In 1987, the idea of Silicon Institute of Technology germinated in the minds of two young BITS Pilani graduates, Sanjeev Nayak and Laxman Mohanty.
 Laxman, from rural Odisha, studied hard, getting the national scholarship and going to Ramakrishna Mission and Birla Public Schools.
 Sanjeev, the son of a medical professor, had Indian middle-class aspirations for a better life.
 Although from different life contexts, the love for art, photography, and fun brought them together at BITS Pilani.

 While at college, they often discussed their dreams of contributing to entrepreneurship in the IT sector of Odisha.
 Two years after graduating from college in 1985, Laxman, an electrical engineer, and Sanjeev, a civil engineer, quit their promising careers in the USA and government of Odisha to start Oricom Systems Pvt.
 Ltd. In 1987, Oricom began with a focus on IT services, marketing, and solutions in Odisha.